Developing a cash flow forecast for business

-To meet your fiduciary duties as an owner you must know that you are solvent and can meet your debts as and when they fall due.
+To meet your fiduciary duties as a director owner, you must know that you are solvent and can meet your debts as and when they fall due.

-This video explains why you need a cash flow forecast, sometimes described as a cash flow statement.
+This video explains why you need a cash flow forecast, sometimes described as a cash flow statement and how to put it together.
+It is quite easy – and can be completed in 30 to 60 minutes.

 There is a cash flow template for you to use to develop a cash flow forecast for your business.

-Cash flow is critical to businesses.
-Even businesses that make profits can run out of cash if the pace of cash going out to suppliers is faster than the cash coming in from sales.
+Even businesses that make great margins can run out of cash if the pace of cash going out to suppliers is faster than the cash coming in from sales.
+Or if your customers pay slowly.

 A cash flow statement allows you to: